hexagonix/Doc/Hexagonix/Hexagonix.en.md

 - [x] Compatible with devices with 32 MB of RAM or more;
 - [x] Full kernel with less than 30 kbytes;
 - [x] User environment support;
-- [x] System call with 68 sophisticated functions accessed by the user environment;
+- [x] System call with 68 functions accessed by the user environment;
 - [x] Low minimum requirements, compatible with a wide range of devices;
 - [x] Own executable binary format (HAPP);
 - [x] Self-hosting ([the assembler used to build Hexagonix](https://github.com/hexagonix/fasmX) can run on top of it);